Guidance for businesses who have unregistered community designs.

 On 1 January 2021 (the end of the transition period), unregistered community designs (UCDs), will no longer be valid in the UK.
 On 1 January 2021 day, these rights will be immediately and automatically replaced by UK rights.

 If you own an existing right, you do not need to do anything at this stage.

 Continuing unregistered design

-Designs that are protected in the UK as an unregistered Community design before exit day will be protected as a UK continuing unregistered design and will be automatically established on exit day.
+Designs that are protected in the UK as an unregistered community design before 1 January 2021 day will be protected as a UK continuing unregistered design and will be automatically established on 1 January 2021 .

 It will continue to be protected in the UK for the remainder of the 3 year term attached to it.

-The fact that a corresponding unregistered Community design was established before exit day through first disclosure in the EU but outside of the UK will not affect the validity of the continuing unregistered design.
+The fact that a corresponding unregistered community design was established before 1 January 2021 through first disclosure in the EU but outside of the UK will not affect the validity of the continuing unregistered design.